Difegue/LANraragi/tools/Documentation/installing-lanraragi/methods.md

 {% page-ref page="community.md" %}

+## FreeBSD/Jail

+Similar to installing from source with an altered process for FreeBSD compatability.
+{% page-ref page="jail.md" %}
 ## Older Windows: _Legacy Docker Toolbox or Vagrant_

 ![I really hope you guys don&apos;t do this](../.gitbook/assets/shiggy.png)